July 16, 2024

 Using your computer vision application

 Just like that, you have a complete computer vision application.
 You can change the code and configure a detector for your specific use case.
-Also, you can monitor and improve the performance of your detector at app.groundlight.ai.
+Also, you can monitor and improve the performance of your detector at http://dashboard.groundlight.ai/.
 Groundlight’s human-in-the-loop technology will monitor your image feed for unexpected changes and anomalies, and by verifying answers returned by Groundlight you can improve the process.
 At app.groundlight.ai, you can also set up text and email notifications, so you can be alerted when something of interest happens in your video stream.

 If You're Looking for More: